Frequently Asked Questions

 How many albums do you have?

 Disabled Parker currently has several albums released, with more in development.
-Major titles include Cherry Machine, Injection, and the upcoming double album Obscura, releasing March 5, 2026.
+Major titles include Cherry Machine and Injection.
 The band started with a large backlog of finished songs, allowing for rapid early releases; now, each album is created more slowly and intentionally.

 Why do you release music so quickly?